 What is Help to Buy?

-It is a government-backed scheme that aims to help people who would otherwise struggle to save the amount needed for a deposit on a property, or who have limited equity, making it difficult to generate the funds to buy a new home.
+Help to Buy is a government-backed scheme that aims to help people who would otherwise struggle to save the amount needed for a deposit on a property, or who have limited equity, making it difficult to generate the funds to buy a new home.

 Take a look at our Mortgage Calculator to work out your monthly payment, just click on the button below:Mortgage Calculator